bartekplus/fancier-settings/README.md

 #### Using Settings Values

-All values in the settings page are automatically persisted via `localStorage` objects with the prefix of `store.settings.` (e.g. `store.settings.myButton`).
-You can retrieve the values via javascript, operate on them and ultimately store your chrome extension settings via [`chrome.storage`](https://developer.chrome.com/extensions/storage) for use in your extension.
+All values in the settings page are automatically persisted via [`chrome.storage`](https://developer.chrome.com/extensions/storage) if it is available or `localStorage` otherwise.
+By default `chrome.storage.sync` interface is used, this can be changed in (`source/lib/store.js`), by setting `useLocalBackend` to `false`.
+All keys have the prefix of `store.settings.` (e.g. `store.settings.myButton`).
+You can retrieve the values via javascript, operate on them and ultimately store your chrome extension settings via `Store` object(`new Store("settings")`) or [`chrome.storage`](https://developer.chrome.com/extensions/storage) for use in your extension.

 In the sample code of this repo, this logic resides in the [`settings`](#settings-initialization) file as well but could just as easily be factored out.

 How To Use **(WIP)**
 ----------